Seán Ó hEinirí

 Seán Ó hEinirí (26 March 1915 – 26 July 1998), known in English as John Henry, was an Irish seanchaí ("traditional storyteller" or "bearer of the old lore") and a native of Cill Ghallagáin in County Mayo.
+He was monolingually Irish and spoke little to no English.

 Early life

 Ó hEinirí was born in Cill Ghallagáin (Kilgalligan), County Mayo, to Micheál Ó hEinirí and Máire Uí Einirí (née Ní Chonghalaigh).
 He was from an early age determined to collect as many ancient legends and traditional stories as he could, describing himself as "greedy for stories."
 He was a currach-using fisherman, and a skilled rower.

 Contributions to the Irish language

 He became known as a talented seanchaí, and the folklorist Proinnsias de Búrca (1904–1996) collected from him in the days of the Irish Folklore Commission (1935–1971).
 In later years, his stories were recorded by Séamas Ó Catháin of the Department of Irish Folklore from 1975 onwards for more than ten summers.
 A great deal of this work was published in "Scéalta Chois Cladaigh" ("Stories of Sea and Shore") in 1983 by the Folklore of Ireland Council (Comhairle Bhéaloideas Éireann).

 Ó hEinirí also provided a large number of words and expressions to the lexicographer Tomás de Bhaldraithe, who incorporated these into his influential English-Irish Dictionary, published in 1959.
 In addition to this, he gave over 800 minor place-names to Patrick O'Flanagan of the Folklore Commission for the 1974 book The Living Landscape, Kilgalligan, Erris.